maxwelladapoe/clients_app_frontend/README.md

 To check the Api Documentation visit http://localhost:5024/api-docs/.
 In the event that you have to change the port, you will have to replace <5024> with your required port

+## Ensure you have set up the frontend and the backend and both should be running